temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ## Conclusion

 Building a Python Subscription application with the Temporal SDK provides a powerful solution for sending email subscriptions.
-With the help of Workflows, Activities, and Queries, you can easily mock sending emails, retrieve subscription status, and cancel a subscription.
+With the help of Workflows, Activities, and Queries, you can easily mock sending emails, retrieve subscription status, and cancel subscriptions.
+By using web actions, you can easily subscribe and start your business logic, and thanks to the robust features built into Temporal's Workflows and Activities, your application will be reliable.

 With this knowledge, you will be able to take on more complex Workflows and Activities to create even stronger applications.